 - The following documents must be attached to the request:

-- Declaration form for purchase of the property
+- Declaration form for sale/purchase of Real Estate for purchase of the property

 - For those for whom earning incapacity of at least 75% has been established, the relevant documentation from the National Insurance Institute must be attached

 - Medical documentation indicating the disabilities must be attached.